Alberto Del Rio: Personal life

 Rodríguez was previously married to Angela Velkei, with whom he has three children.
 Velkei filed for divorce from Rodríguez in June 2016 and stated that the marriage ended the previous month due to adultery.
-On 28 April 2022, Del Río shared a video in which he was asking for multiple blood donations in order to save Angela Velkei from dying, without explaining which was the health problem she was dealing with for which she was hospitalized on the Hospital San José in Satélite, Naucalpan, State of Mexico.
-On 2 May of the same year, Del Río reported on his social media that Velkei had died.
+On 28 April 2022, Del Río shared a video asking for blood donations for Velkei, who was hospitalized on the Hospital San José in Satélite, Naucalpan, State of Mexico, though without disclosing the health issue for which she was hospitalized.
+On 2 May of the same year, Del Río announced on his social media that Velkei had died.

 In May 2016, Rodríguez and fellow professional wrestler Saraya-Jade Bevis, better known as Paige, went public with their relationship.
 The two became engaged in October 2016.
 They split up in late 2017.
 On 14 July 2021, during an interview with Hannibal TV, Rodriguez made threats to expose Paige for previous arrests and also made claims of domestic violence against her.

 Rodríguez owned a restaurant in San Antonio, Texas named La Cantinita, which opened in 2016.
 However, the restaurant closed in November 2017.

 On 24 May 2018, Rodríguez became a naturalized citizen of the United States.